-We believe that securing employment for our graduates is critical to our ability to attract high quality students.
+We believe that assisting our graduates in securing employment after completing their program of study is critical to our ability to attract high quality students.
 In addition, we believe that high job placement rates result in low student loan default rates, an important requirement for continued participation in Title IV Programs.
 See "Regulatory Environment-Regulation of Federal Student Financial Aid Programs."
 Accordingly, we dedicate significant resources to maintaining an effective graduate placement program.
 Our non-destination schools work closely with local employers to ensure that we are training students with skills that employers need.
 Each school has an advisory council made up of local employers who provide us with direct feedback on how well we are preparing our students to succeed in the workplace.
 This enables us to tailor our programs to the market.
-The placement staff in each of our destination schools maintains databases of potential employers throughout the country, allowing us to place students in their career field upon graduation.
+The placement staff in each of our destination schools maintains databases of potential employers throughout the country, allowing us to more effectively assist our graduates in securing employment in their career field upon graduation.
+Throughout the year, we hold numerous job fairs at our facilities where we provide the opportunity for our students to meet and interact with potential employers.
 We also have internship programs that provide our students with opportunities to work with employers prior to graduation.
 For example, some of the students in our automotive programs have the opportunity to complete a portion of their hands-on training in an actual work environment.
 In addition, some of our allied health students are required to participate in an internship program during which they work in the field as part of their career training.
 We also assist students with resume writing, interviewing and other job search skills.